christianhilscher/special-broccoli/README.md

 ### Automation and Self-Healing
 This pipeline exemplifies an automated, self-healing approach to ML model management, efficiently addressing both data and model drift with minimal manual intervention.

+### Thoughts on data
+- Only have data for February which where it is likely that turning on a light is a good predictor for occupancy.
+This could be very different in the summer months which could lead to model drift.